Arc'teryx Koda Parka Review

 Clothing from this manufacturer is always near the top of the list when it comes to price, and we feel that the premium they charge is often worth it for higher quality tailoring, materials and craftsmanship.
-At $449, this jacket is more expensive than The North Face Gotham II Jacket, but for the price you get a great looking and performing jacket that will last a long time.
+This jacket is more expensive than The North Face Gotham II Jacket, but for the price you get a great looking and performing jacket that will last a long time.

 If you are looking for a jacket that will keep you warm in a cold breeze, or you live in a climate where rainfall will be light, this stylish design that will take you from business to casual settings without missing a beat.